Super Sales

 • Lonely Planet

-Croatia - Tour Highlights and Travel Tips
+Croatia Tours - Highlights and Travel Trips

 Croatia is situated along the southeastern edge of Europe; one end faces the Adriatic Sea and the other is adorned with almighty mountains, offering a variety of experiences to travelers.
 Croatia has glitz and glamour in its culture and a certain mystery and peacefulness as well; while you can experience the coldest winters and the hottest summers in Croatia, the sea softens all the seasons to merge smoothly together towards the coastal end.